 Before downloading, users should confirm:

-Explorer Patcher releases are tied closely to Windows builds.
+Explorer Patcher releases are closely related to Windows builds.
 Installing the correct version ensures:

-Users are encouraged to keep Explorer Patcher updated, especially after major Windows feature releases.
+Users are recommended to keep Explorer Patcher updated, particularly after significant Windows feature releases.

 This website serves as an information hub, not a file host.
 All downloads link to official release sources to ensure:

-This approach reduces risk and ensures users receive unmodified software.
+This strategy lowers risk and ensures that consumers receive unaltered software.

 This section addresses the most common questions users ask before installing or using Explorer Patcher.

-Explorer Patcher is a free, open-source Windows utility that restores classic shell behavior on Windows 11 by modifying how Windows Explorer functions.
+Explorer Patcher is a free, open-source Windows application that modifies Windows Explorer’s functionality to restore classic shell behaviour on Windows 11.

 Yes.
-Explorer Patcher is open source, community-audited, and fully reversible.
-Antivirus alerts are typically false positives caused by its system-level behavior.
+Explorer Patcher is open source, community-audited, and completely reversible.
+Antivirus alarms are frequently false positives produced by the system’s behaviour.

 Explorer Patcher should be downloaded from official release sources.
 This ensures authenticity and compatibility with your Windows version.

-Explorer Patcher can be uninstalled using standard Windows app removal methods.
-After removal, Windows Explorer returns to default behavior.
+Explorer Patcher can be uninstalled using the regular Windows software removal procedures.
+After uninstallation, Windows Explorer returns to its default behaviour.

-Explorer Patcher supports Windows 11 builds, including 24H2, but some features may require updates after major Windows changes.
+Explorer Patcher supports Windows 11 builds, including 24H2, but some functions may require upgrades following significant Windows changes.

-No. Explorer Patcher is lightweight and often improves responsiveness by reducing UI overhead.
+No, Explorer Patcher is lightweight and frequently increases responsiveness by lowering UI overhead.